Table of contents

 The ever-changing geopolitical landscape has motivated more governments to expand their use of robots in warfare.
 According to Research and Markets, the increase in terrorist activities has been a significant factor in developing robots on the battlefield.

 The possibilities of robotics in the military and defense are vast.
 Robots will not only knock off snipers but also rescue people.
-We can expect more uses of Robots to help the military with surveillance, intelligence, reconnaissance, search and rescue, combat support, mine clearance, explosive ordnance, and fire fighting.
+We can expect more uses of Robots to help the military with surveillance, intelligence, reconnaissance, search and rescue, combat support, mine clearance, explosive ordnance, and firefighting.
 Change is coming- 5G technology, more responsive artificial intelligence, and the emergence of smart cities are all likely to accelerate these changes.

-A report from McKinsey states that automation and machines will transform the way we work.
+A report from McKinsey states that automation and machines will transform our work.
 The report predicts that activities that require physical and manual skills will drop by 18% by 2030, while those jobs that need primary cognitive skills will decrease by 28%.
 Ultimately, robots can enhance our lives and shoulder the burden of physically challenging or repetitive jobs.
 They will help improve Healthcare, make transport more efficient, and give us more freedom to pursue creative endeavors.

 Tags: Robotics, Robotics Farming, Robotics Future